 Separate Account AVR and IMR Reporting

-An AVR is generally required for separate accounts when the insurer, rather than the policyholder/contractholder, suffers the loss in the event of asset default or fair value loss.
-An AVR is required unless:
+An AVR is required for separate accounts when the reporting entity, rather than the policyholder/contractholder, suffers the loss in the event of asset default or fair value loss.

-The asset default or fair value risk is borne directly by the policyholders; or

-The regulatory authority for such separate accounts already explicitly provides for a reserve for asset default risk, where such reserves are essentially equivalent to the AVR.

 Revised SSAP No. 56 after adoption of 2024-10 (shown clean)

 Separate Account AVR and IMR Reporting